 Rebuilding the parent-child relationship can serve as a recovery incentive.

-- Recovery offers an opportunity for addressing past wounds and fostering mutual understanding.
+- Recovery offers an opportunity to address past wounds and foster mutual understanding.

 - Healing strengthens the parent’s support system, contributing positively to long-term sobriety.